v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/view-email-security-reports.md

 ![Malware Detections Report example](media/a1ba61a3-565a-46d6-b0d5-6a6cff6b31d7.png)

-Similar to other reports, like the Threat protection status report, the report displays data for the past seven days by default.
+Similar to other reports, like the Threat Protection Status report, the report displays data for the past seven days by default.
 However, you can choose **Filters** to change the date range.

 ## Top Malware report